Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Additional Experimental Results on Discriminator-guided Langevin Sampling

-Figures~\ref{Fig_BetaCompares_MNSIT}--\ref{Fig_BetaCompares_CelebA} present the images generated by the discriminator-guided Langevin sampler on MNIST, SVHN and CelebA, respectively, for the various scenarios considered.
+Figures~\ref{Fig_BetaCompares_MNSIT}--\ref{Fig_BetaCompares_CelebA} show the images generated by the discriminator-guided Langevin sampler on MNIST, SVHN and CelebA, respectively, for the various scenarios considered.
 Across all datasets, we observe that annealing the coefficients results in poor convergence.
-We attribute this to the fact that the polyharmonic kernel, being a distance function, decays {\it automatically} as the iterates converse, {\it i.e.,} as \(p_t\) converges to \(\pd\).
+We attribute this to the fact that the polyharmonic kernel, being a distance function, decays {\it automatically} as the iterates converge, {\it i.e.,} as \(p_t\) approaches \(\pd\).
 Consequently, the magnitude of the discriminator gradient, in the case when \(\alpha_t\) is decays, is too small to significantly move the particles along the discriminator gradient field.
 Next, we observe that for relatively small \(\alpha_0 \leq 10\), the samplers converge to realistic images.
 When \(\alpha_0\) is large, the resulting {\it gradient explosion} during the initial steps of the sampler results in {\it mode-collapse} in all scenarios.
 Thirdly, in choosing \(\z_t\), the experimental results indicate that the model converges to visually superior images when \(\z_t = 0\).
-For the scenarios where \(\alpha_t\) as the coefficient of \(\nabla_{\x}D_t^*\) is kept constant, the coefficient \(\gamma_t = \sqrt{2\alpha_t}\) continues to be decays.
+For the scenarios where \(\alpha_t\), the coefficient of \(\nabla_{\x}D_t^*\), is kept constant, but the coefficient \(\gamma_t\) decays with $t$ as in the baseline setting.
 When \(\z_t\) is non-zero, the generated images are noisy.
-We attribute the convergence of the discriminator-guided Langevin sampler to unique samples even in scenarios when \(\z_t\) is zero, to the implicit randomness (of RBF centers) introduced by the sample-estimation of convolution in the discriminator \(D_t^*\).
+We attribute the convergence of the discriminator-guided Langevin sampler to unique samples even in scenarios when \(\z_t\) is zero, to the implicit randomness of the centers of the radial basis function kernels introduced by the sample estimates in the discriminator \(D_t^*\).